roIyat/hokachan/README.md

 Our future releases are as follows:

-* dev5: current release, we stay on this one until 20th june if all goes fine.
+* <strike>dev5: current release, we stay on this one until 20th june if all goes fine</strike> Moving on to dev 6.
-* dev6: focusing on stability bug fixes and maybe catalog removal while adding lazy load, dev6 lasts until september.
-* dev7: Looking if all works as intended.
+* dev6 current release: focusing on stability, bug fixes, using my weaponized autism to improve and remove dead code in the script, improving the central theme, fixing apcu caching for 7.0, making H0K4CH4N operational for php 7.0 and 7.1 (no longer support for 5.6 then though) removal of the outdated recaptcha (use 8chan-captcha is an improvement and I would recommend to not use any service of google unless there is no decent alternative like their search console or analytics.),
+implementing report captcha again now that we have cool-php-captcha (maybe not sure), Updating the post-form to resemble infinity more, implementing fixes from openIB/infinity
+<strike>and maybe catalog removal</strike> Won't remove it but I will add a limit in the database php code of 1000 so no more than 1000 threads will get loaded (i'm still brainstorming in what is the best way to keep all threads).
+<strike>while adding lazy load</strike> Added in dev 5,
+I might add slugify again though, but only once I'm sure slugify has no more bugs, dev6 lasts until september.
+* dev7: Looking if all works as intended (would love to improve the search functionality in dev 7 and only allow search for threads and no comments since most comment in a thread are shitposts, referals to a post number/quote or has no comment.).
+* dev8: Making it retard friendly.
+Almost everything can be done in the mod.php backend.
-* H0K4CH4N Version 6 Release around october.
+* H0K4CH4N Version 6 Release (someday in the future, need to be 100% sure all works with no severe errors.)

 Special Thanks